-Boxes may be delivered to Arbuckle, Ballico, Chico, Sacramento or Salida.
+Boxes may be delivered to Ballico, Chico, Sacramento or Salida.
 Boxes may be used for inshell or meat deliveries.
 Liners for bulk boxes are available at all receiving stations and are required for all deliveries.

-District When to Deliver Where Hours Arbuckle Daily Receiving Station Frontage Road between Harrington & Green Bay Contact Receiving Station (530) 476-2317 Ballico Daily Receiving Station Santa Fe Drive Contact Receiving Station (209) 634-5957 Chico Daily Receiving Station Miller Avenue Contact Receiving Station (530) 895-1853 Sacramento Daily Sacramento Plant North B Street Entrance Contact (916) 325-2855 If no answer (916) 446-8364 Salida Daily Receiving Station Sisk Road Contact (209) 545-6210
+District When to Deliver Where Hours Ballico Daily Receiving Station Santa Fe Drive Contact Receiving Station (209) 634-5957 Chico Daily Receiving Station Miller Avenue Contact Receiving Station (530) 895-1853 Sacramento Daily Sacramento Plant North B Street Entrance Contact (916) 325-2855 If no answer (916) 446-8364 Salida Daily Receiving Station Nutcracker Lane Contact (209) 545-6210

-^{}Hours for Receiving Stations are subject to change as the season progresses.
+\Hours for Receiving Stations are subject to change as the season progresses.